wdawson/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 Spring Security 4.x prompts you with basic authentication rather than with a login form, so this is one thing that's different with Spring Security 5.

-The Spring Security starter creates a default user with username “user” and a password that changes every time you start the application.
+The Spring Security starter creates a default user with username "user" and a password that changes every time you start the application.
 You can find this password in your terminal, similar to the one below.

 ```
 Using default security password: 103c55b4-2760-4830-9bca-a06a87d384f9